alexandor91/acm-mm-pano2video-diffusion/README.md

 - Large-scale video diffusion implementations.
 - Panoramic video generation using diffusion models.
 - Evaluation tools for metrics such as FVD and mTSED.
-- Pretrained models and demo outputs.
+- Pretrained models and demo ofdemozutputs.

 ## Requirements